zoubochao/SeqModelMDD/README.md

 # SeqModelMDD

-This repository contains core code in following paper titled "Sequence Modeling of Passive Sensing Data for Treatment Response Prediction in Major Depressive Disorder."
+This repository contains core code in following paper titled "Sequence Modeling of Passive Sensing Data for Treatment Response Prediction in Major Depressive Disorder".

 ## Main Code for evaluation methods in Table 3：